anotherplanet-io/assets/README.md

 ## **Introduction**

-“ap.cx/assets” offers a curated collection of high-quality, free, and open-source fonts that I love.
+“ap.cx/assets” offers a curated collection of high-quality, and SIL Open Font License (OFL) fonts that I love.

+The SIL Open Font License (OFL) is a free, libre and open source license specifically designed for fonts and related software based on our experience in font design and linguistic software engineering.

 My main focus is to ensure a smooth integration of these fonts into web projects, optimizing them for fast and efficient delivery.

 While **ap.cx/assets** is made available for general use, it has a special focus on serving fonts on my domain, AnotherPlanet.io.